 As towns, technology, and agriculture became more complex, so did political systems.
 Over time, small bands, or tribes, became larger, forming chiefdoms, a political unit that included several permanent towns headed by a single powerful leader.
 The Powhatan tribes, headed by a paramount chief known as Powhatan, who lived from about 1545 to 1618, included many Coastal Plain settlements between the York and James Rivers.

-The first European to arrive in this area was Italian explorer Giovanni da Verrazzano in 1524.
+Italian explorer Giovanni da Verrazzano was the first European to arrive in this area in 1524.
 In service of the French crown, he sailed past the Chesapeake but did not enter the Bay.
-The following year, Spanish explorer Lucas Vazquez de Ayllon sent an expedition out from Hispaniola that reached the mouths of the Chesapeake and Delaware Bays.
+The following year, Spanish explorer Lucas Vazquez de Ayllon sent an expedition from Hispaniola that reached the mouths of the Chesapeake and Delaware Bays.
 After some exploration, he established a short-lived Spanish mission settlement called San Miguel de Gualdape in 1526 near the future site of Jamestown, Virginia.
-Another Spanish explorer, Diego Gutiérrez, showed the Chesapeake Bay on his large-scale map of North and South America in 1562.
+Another Spanish explorer, Diego Gutiérrez, showed the Chesapeake Bay on his large-scale North and South America map in 1562.

 In 1570, Spanish Jesuits established the short-lived Ajacan Mission on one of the Chesapeake tributaries in present-day Virginia.
 Three years later, in 1573, Pedro Menéndez de Márquez, the governor of Spanish Florida, conducted further exploration of the Chesapeake.